drshahizan/research-design/profile/batch2/WanSyazana/readme.md

 </p>

 ## 👾 **Fun Fact**
-- Have deep interest to uncover the world of data, programming and analytics as data-driven can give massive impact to someone's life.
+- Have deep interest to discover the world of data, programming and analytics as data-driven can give massive impact to someone's life.
 - Keen to brush up current high demand tech skills.
 - Pursuing Master in Data Science, Universiti Teknologi Malaysia (UTM), Johor Bahru.